Front end Developer Interview Questions

 Hiring, in general, can be a tedious process.
 You will deal with issues such as office space expansion and recruitment process, to name a few.
 Full Scale is here to address those issues.
 With our Guided Development process, we take care of the entire hiring process for you.
 This time, we’ll take a look at some of the most common front end developer interview questions.
 Let’s get started!

-Front-end developers are among the most in-demand professionals in the IT industry.
+Front end developers are among the most in-demand professionals in the IT industry.
 Many developers have popped from different corners of the world as work opportunities increased in number.
 These opportunities open a bunch of activities in the industry, especially in hiring developers.
-Hence, front-end developer interview questions play a vital role in this process.
+Hence, asking the right interview questions play a vital role in this process.

 1. How do you make sure that your website is user-friendly and accessible?

-As an interviewer: You should know that front-end developers should have knowledge of designing an effective user experience for the website users.
+As an interviewer: You should know that those front end developers should have knowledge of designing an effective user experience for the website users.
 They need to have a grasp of what it takes to improve and strengthen the usability and accessibility of the software to its intended audience.
 The applicant’s answer will give you an insight into how well-rounded they are on standards and best practices.

 2. What is the most interesting thing about coding?

 As an interviewer: The applicant’s answer gives you an insight into their enthusiasm toward the craft.
 It could also give you an overview of what the applicant’s strength is when it comes to the different areas of front end development.

 As an applicant: Come up with an authentic answer especially one that you are sincerely interested in doing.
 You can start by sharing your favorite coding language or discuss the roundabouts of your life as a front end developer.
 This could include how you deal with workloads, as well as the problems you’ve encountered, or how coding brings out your creativity and skills to life.